-The British Society of Soil Science (BSSS) is delighted to announce that it will be running the Agricultural Land Classification (ALC) Course virtually this year, taking place over three morning sessions from 23 – 25 November.
+The British Society of Soil Science (BSSS) continues to run the Agricultural Land Classification (ALC) Course, taking place over two days in November.

 Agricultural Land Classification (ALC) has a formal role in the planning system in England and Wales and is designed to prevent the loss of our best and most versatile land in line with the principles of sustainable development.
 The training course, designed and presented by agricultural land classification (ALC) experts from Natural England and the Welsh Government, offers a unique opportunity to learn about the background and technical basis of the current ALC guidelines.